 READ all information below before choosing your preferred class.
 Please see the class schedule below, along with the deadline dates for applying for scholarships.

 Select from the current available classes.
 Keep in mind scholarships must be used within 180 days of email notification.
-More classes will be added for the second half of 2018.
+Class dates and times are subject to change.

 |2018 SGTC Americus Campus class schedule